Highlights

 Winner: Brad nail gun

 For DIY jobs that require more holding power, finish nail guns are the best choice.
-The thicker-gauged nails allow for more secure joinery compared to brads, and work better for woodworking projects that require a stronger hold, such as installing cabinetry or crown molding.
+The thicker-gauged nails allow for more secure joinery compared to brads and work better for woodworking projects that require a stronger hold, such as installing cabinetry or crown molding.

 Winner: Finish nail gun

-Finish nail guns can be used to shoot nails through a variety of materials besides wood, like MDF or certain plywoods.
+Finish nail guns can be used to shoot nails through a number of materials besides wood, like MDF or certain plywoods.
 You can also use this type of nail gun for a variety of home improvement woodworking projects, making it an ideal first nail gun for beginners.

 Winner: Finish nail gun